rialg/k8s-recommender/README.md

 # k8s-recommender

-> **⚠️ Disclaimer:** This project is currently experimental and part of an ongoing Master's thesis at UNIR (Universidad Internacional de La Rioja) in Distributed Systems and Software Engineering.
+> **⚠️ Disclaimer:** This project is currently experimental and part of an ongoing Master's thesis at UNIR ([Universidad Internacional de La Rioja](https://unir.net)).
 It serves as a brain dump of ideas and implementations, and should not be considered production-ready.

 ## Overview